American Airlines pulls fares from Orbitz after deal falters

 NEW YORK The world's largest airline, American Airlines Group Inc, pulled its airfare listings from online travel sites operated by Orbitz Worldwide Inc on Tuesday because the companies failed to agree on terms for a new contract.

 American said it also will pull US Airways flights starting Sept.
 1, cutting thousands of routes and fares from orbitz.com and cheaptickets.com.
 The news initially sent Orbitz shares down 8.5 percent.
-In late afternoon trading in New York, the stock was at $8.00 (4.84 pounds), down 5.1 percent.
+In late afternoon trading in New York, the stock was at $8.00, down 5.1 percent.
 American shares were down 0.7 percent at $39.13.

 American and Orbitz have clashed before over terms, and the latest dispute appeared unlikely to threaten rival online travel companies such as Priceline Group Inc, Travelocity and Expedia Inc, that continue to post American fares.